githedgehog/docs/docs/user-guide/devices.md

 ## Redundancy Groups

 Redundancy groups are used to define the redundancy between switches.
 It's a regular `SwitchGroup` used by multiple switches and currently it could be MCLAG or ESLAG (EVPN MH / ESI).
-Switch can only belong to a single redundancy group.
+A switch can only belong to a single redundancy group.

 MCLAG is only supported for pair of switches and ESLAG is supported for up to 4 switches.
 Multiple types of redundancy groups can be used in the fabric simultaneously.

-Connections with types `mclag` and `eslag` are used to define the servers connections to switches and only supported if switch belongs to a redundancy group with corresponding type.
+Connections with types `mclag` and `eslag` are used to define the servers connections to switches.
+They are only supported if the switch belongs to a redundancy group with the corresponding type.

-In order to define MCLAG or ESLAG redundancy group, you need to create a `SwitchGroup` object and assign it to the switches using `redundancy` field.
+In order to define a MCLAG or ESLAG redundancy group, you need to create a `SwitchGroup` object and assign it to the switches using the `redundancy` field.

 Example of switch configured for ESLAG: